Spring Allergies and Puffy Eyes – What can you do?

 There some very effective medications that are specifically designed for the eyes, which are much more effective than general over the counter allergy pills.
 First of all, what makes them more effective is that they come in the form of drops which you can apply directly to the eye.
 Secondly, some of the newer prescription drops not only treat the allergic reaction once it has already happened but can also prevent it from happening in the first place.
 So if you can start with these drops before the allergy season even starts you may be able to avoid the discomfort associated with allergies in the first place.

-In summary, there’s no need to suffer with allergies this spring in silence; allergies can be treated and sometimes even prevented.
+In summary, there’s no need to suffer with Spring Allergies and Puffy Eyes in silence; allergies can be treated and sometimes even prevented.